John Busst: Ninney Rise

 Busst designed their new home to be strong enough to withstand cyclones, and utilised locally sourced materials.
-He employed a local builder to erect the shell of the building using bricks from the Silkwood Brickworks, and then used bamboo, an exotic that had been planted in the district in the nineteenth century, to create decorative ceiling features, architraves and fittings throughout the residence and to make furniture.
+He employed a local builder to erect the shell of the building, using bricks from the Silkwood Brickworks, and then used bamboo, an exotic species that had been planted in the district in the nineteenth century, to create decorative ceiling features, architraves and fittings throughout the residence, and to make furniture.
 Patricia Clare, who visited the Busst's new home at Bingil Bay in the 1960s, later wrote:"The white house stood on its own cliff, the rainforest behind it, and in front the satin shine of blue water stretching away to where the reefs of lime lay hidden.
 It was the traditional Australian country house, a core of rooms surrounded by wide verandahs, with a roof like a shady hat pulled down over the lot ...
 Busst had built it ... [as] a fortress, built of brick and reinforced concrete to outlast the cyclones which periodically smashed into this coast... [explaining] ...
 'I am not interested in making anything that won't last for a thousand years.'
-We stepped off the verandah ... into a room with ceiling lined in a sort of bamboo parquetry."Busst's artistic individualism and interest in the aesthetics of nature and in using nature in art and architecture gradually evolved into an awareness of the ecological reasons for conserving the natural world, and in the 1960s, to environmental activism.
+We stepped off the verandah ... into a room with ceiling lined in a sort of bamboo parquetry."Busst's artistic individualism and interest in the aesthetics of nature, and in using nature in art and architecture, gradually evolved into an awareness of the ecological reasons for conserving the natural world and, in the 1960s, to environmental activism.

 Activism

 Development

 During the late 1950s and 1960s, Queensland's coastal environments were under threat from rapid development stimulated by a boom in resource exploitation.
-Busst observed large areas of rainforest being felled for sugar and banana cultivation and cattle, with subsequent wet season rain pouring topsoil out into the ocean.
-This resulted in pesticides, nutrients and phosphates being flushed out to sea and onto the Great Barrier Reef, which was also under pressure from unsustainable fishing practices and infestations of the crown-of-thorns starfish (Acanthaster planci).
+Busst observed large areas of rainforest being felled for sugar and banana cultivation and cattlegrazing, with subsequent wet season rain depositing the topsoil into the ocean.
+That resulted in pesticides, nutrients and phosphates being flushed out to sea and onto the Great Barrier Reef, which was also under pressure from unsustainable fishing practices and infestations of the crown-of-thorns starfish (Acanthaster planci).

-Busst was a founding member, Chairman and Secretary of the Committee for the Preservation of Tropical Rainforest.
-In 1965 he convinced the Australian government to engage rainforest scientists Dr. Leonard Webb and Geoff Tracey to undertake the first systematic vegetation survey of north Queensland's rainforests.
-The 1966 survey resulted in: the first ever scientific reference to the international significance of Queensland's lowland rainforests; the first proposal for protection of the full range of North Queensland forests; and the first actual protection of lowland tropical Queensland rainforest.
-Webb and Tracey, who stayed with Busst at his Bingil Bay house to do all their work on medicinal drugs from rainforest plants associated with the Australian Phytochemical Survey were pioneers in Australian rainforest ecology and conservation.
+Busst was a founding member, chairman and secretary of the Committee for the Preservation of Tropical Rainforest.
+In 1965, he convinced the Australian government to engage rainforest scientists Dr. Leonard Webb and Geoff Tracey to undertake the first systematic vegetation survey of north Queensland's rainforests.
+The 1966 survey resulted in: the first-ever scientific reference to the international significance of Queensland's lowland rainforests, the first proposal for protection of the full range of North Queensland forests, and the first actual protection of lowland tropical Queensland rainforest.
+Webb and Tracey, who stayed with Busst at his Bingil Bay house to do all their work on medicinal drugs from rainforest plants associated with the Australian Phytochemical Survey, were pioneers in Australian rainforest ecology and conservation.
 They promoted the conservation of lowland rainforest through the establishment of national parks and were joined by the Bussts in their campaign.